 If you've shipped Laravel before, build it in Laravel.
 PHP is fine.
 The internet runs on PHP.
 WordPress runs on PHP.
 Most of your competitors are running on PHP and lying about it.

-If you have no framework experience, the question changes.
-You're picking a learning curve plus a shipping curve.
+If you have no framework experience, you're picking a learning curve plus a shipping curve.
 The frameworks I'd recommend in 2026 for absolute beginners, ranked by learnability, ecosystem, and ability to ship something real:

-Next.js with the App Router on Vercel is probably the best general-purpose choice for a typical web MVP.
-It's TypeScript by default, has good docs, a deploy story that works without thinking, and the most LLM-coding-assistant training data, meaning tools like Claude Code, Cursor, and Copilot will help you most.
-The negatives are real — the framework is over-engineered for most MVPs, the App Router has rough edges, and you can spend a day fighting hydration mismatches — but those negatives are smaller than picking something with worse AI tooling.
+Next.js with the App Router on Vercel is the right general-purpose default for a typical web MVP in 2026.
+It's TypeScript by default, has good docs, has a deploy story that works without thinking, and — most importantly — is the framework with the most LLM-coding-assistant training data.
+Claude Code, Cursor, Codex, Copilot, and the rest will all help you most with Next.js because that's what they've seen most of.
+This is no longer a tiebreaker; it's the tiebreaker.
+The negatives are real — the framework is over-engineered for what most MVPs need, the App Router has rough edges, and you can spend a day fighting hydration mismatches — but those negatives are smaller than the negative of picking something with worse AI tooling.

 Django + HTMX is a slept-on combination.
-You get Python (easy ML integration, good library ecosystem, decent AI-assistant support), Django's batteries-included approach (admin panel, ORM, auth, migrations), and a frontend story (HTMX) that doesn't require building a separate SPA.
+You get Python (which means easy ML integration, good library ecosystem, decent AI-assistant support), you get Django's batteries-included approach (admin panel, ORM, auth, migrations), and you get a frontend story (HTMX) that doesn't require building a separate SPA.
 The total complexity is much lower than the React/Next.js variant.
 If your MVP doesn't need a complex frontend, this is faster than any JavaScript option.

 Phoenix on Elixir if you have an excuse to use it.
 Excellent for real-time features (chat, live updates, multiplayer).
 LiveView is genuinely a different paradigm and it's good.
 The downside is the ecosystem is smaller and AI tooling assistance is worse.
 Worth it if your product is real-time-first.